khdavidson/chilko_smolts/README.md

-# chilko_smolts
-Growth and survival - Chilko smolts
+# Progress work on Chilko smolts
+Here are code, analyses, figures and figures related to chilko smolt project updates.
+February 2021